splunkdevabhi/SplunkModularInputsPythonFramework/implementations/command/appServer/static/README.md

 Some commands will keep STD OUT open and stream results.For these scenarios ensure you check the "streaming output" option on the setup page.

+## Environment variables
+Environnment variables in the format $VARIABLE$ can be included in the command name and command arguments and they will be dynamically substituted ie: $SPLUNK_HOME$

 ## Logging